taj-ny/kwin-effects-forceblur/README.md

 # kwin-forceblur [![AUR Version](https://img.shields.io/aur/version/kwin-effects-forceblur)](https://aur.archlinux.org/packages/kwin-effects-forceblur)
 A fork of the KWin Blur effect for Plasma 6 with the ability to blur any window on Wayland and X11.
+It cannot be used along with the stock blur effect or any other fork of it.

-This effect cannot be used along with the stock blur effect, or any other fork of it.
+Latest features are available on the ``develop`` branch.

 ![image](https://github.com/taj-ny/kwin-forceblur/assets/79316397/5f466c9c-584f-4db3-9a15-57e590a591e0)
 <sup>Window opacity has been set to 85% in the screenshot.</sup>